The Jim Henson Exhibition: Imagination Unlimited will open May 20 at Seattle's Museum of Pop Culture.

 The Jim Henson Exhibition: Imagination Unlimited is a traveling exhibition organized by Museum of the Moving Image (Astoria, New York) in cooperation with The Jim Henson Company, The Muppets Studio LLC, and Sesame Workshop.
 The exhibition features puppets and other objects donated to the Museum by the family of Jim Henson, plus works on loan from The Henson Company’s archives.
 Later this year, the Museum will open The Jim Henson Exhibition, a permanent gallery and exhibition dedicated to the life and work of Henson, at its home in New York.

-In addition to the exhibit, the museum will alo host a "Campout Cinema" screening of
+In addition to the exhibit, the museum will alo host a "Campout Cinema" screening of The Muppet Movie on May 21.

 "Bring the outdoor movie experience indoors with MoPOP’s Campout Cinema series, featuring film screenings on MoPOP’s mammoth Sky Church screen alongside cinematically-inspired fun.
 At Campout Cinema, MoPOP invites you to get comfy and relax under LED stars on blankets, pillows, cushions, and sleeping bags from home (no chairs please).
 With photo ops and drink specials before the screening and during intermission—as well as trivia, giveaways, and other surprises—every Campout Cinema event offers a unique and super themed movie-going experience."

-More info and tickets can be found here
+More info and tickets can be found here.

 For more details about the museum, visit MoPOP.org.